ILC Dover

-ILC Dover is a special engineering development and manufacturing company, globally headquartered in Frederica, Delaware.
+ILC Dover is an American special engineering development and manufacturing company, globally headquartered in Frederica, Delaware.
 It specializes in the use of high-performance flexible materials, serving the aerospace, personal protection, and pharmaceutical industries.

 On June 3, 2024, Ingersoll Rand announced the acquisition of ILC.

 Overview

 Best known for making space suits for NASA, ILC outfitted every United States astronaut in the Apollo program, including the twelve that walked on the Moon.
 It also designed and manufactured the Space Suit Assembly portion of the Extravehicular Mobility Unit (EMU) developed by Collins Aerospace, worn by astronauts during performance of extra-vehicular activity (EVA) on Space Shuttle missions and on the International Space Station.

 Other ILC Dover products include the airbag landing devices for Mars Pathfinder and Mars Exploration Rover (MER) missions; lighter-than-air vehicles, including airships, aerostats, and zeppelins; chemical, biological, radiological, and nuclear (CBRN) masks and hood systems; and flexible powder-containment solutions for the pharmaceutical industry.